Assignment 3: String Formatting

 Although these function interfaces are modeled after similarly-named functions in the standard C library, we have made some simplifications, so please read our header file carefully to ensure you are implementing only and exactly what is expected.

-The choice of these particular six functions may appear eclectic, but each was selected for its utility in implementing or testing printf.
-As you implement each string function, consider how to properly use it and what it will be useful for.
+The choice of these particular functions may appear eclectic, but each was selected for its utility in implementing or testing printf.
+As you write each string function, consider how to properly use it and what it will be useful for.
 In particular, strlcat may seem oddly-structured at first glance, but its specific functionality turns out to be an ideal match for certain tasks within printf.

 Printf module